Tain’t what you do

 A collage of pretty neutrals

-I’m doing this work for myself.
-Truth be told.
+I’m doing this for my own understanding

 thereby elevating all of us to the level of super neural, neutral designers.

 This will cover the basics.

 The next post will be about using neutrals in interiors,

 and what comes after that, we shall see.

 When I want to get a grip on a subject, I go elementary;

 with basics in hand I have a framework for the details when I go deeper.

 Consider the above a warning that the rest of this post is going to be at grade school level.

 Warmth and Coolness